Sophia Antoniadis: Honours

-In 1950 she was honoured with the Gold Cross of the Order of Beneficence and the Order of the Order of the Phoenix, while the Academy of Athens elected her a corresponding member.
+In 1950 she was honoured with the Gold Cross of the Order of Beneficence and the Order of the Phoenix, while the Academy of Athens elected her a corresponding member.
 When she left the University of Leiden, her colleagues and students dedicated an honorary volume to her entitled Antidoron.

 Legacy

 For many years Antoniadis' portrait was the only one of a woman to hang in the Senate Chamber at Leiden University, however in 2018, to celebrate International Women's Day, her portrait was joined by 14 others for the first time.
 There were 117 male portraits on display still.